NRCan/geo-deep-learning/README.md

 You can find more information on how to create a good issue on a GitHub project [Here](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).

+After creating an issue, you can start working on the solution.
+When you have finish working on your code, it's time for the **PR**.
+All the information on how to create a good **PR** on a GitHub project [Here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ## **Citing Geo Deep Learning**
 Citations help us justify the effort that goes into building and maintaining this project.
 If you used _**Geo Deep Learning**_ for your research, please consider citing us.